 Tip: You should always test your sign up form from your users perspective to ensure you understand the process they go through to join your community engagement site.

-You should also customise the introduction to your registration form and the welcome message that is displayed after a participant registers by reading our article on Customising your registration introduction/welcome messages.
+You should also customize the introduction to your registration form and the welcome message that is displayed after a participant registers by reading our article on Customising your registration introduction/welcome messages.

 If you are thinking about changing your registration form after you have launched your site make sure you read our article on impacts of Changing your signup form.